liamdm/LLM-Output-Sanitizer/README.md

 # LLM Output Sanitizer

-A zero-install **bookmarklet** for cleaning LLM-generated text before pasting it into code, terminals, configs, or APIs.
+A zero-install **bookmarklet** for cleaning LLM-generated text. ~before pretending that the AI generated text is something that you created by yourself~.

 LLMs often produce text that looks correct but contains smart punctuation, invisible Unicode, emoji joiners, and typographic symbols that break copy/paste workflows.
 This tool normalizes that output into predictable ASCII in a single click.